Starsight

-Plot summary
+Plot

 Spensa and the DDF have pushed the Krell war into space; Spensa's cytonic "defect" has been a key advantage in the war.
 Cobb, now the DDF admiral, is worried that humans will lose unless they manage to steal a Krell hyperdrive, as the Superiority is sending increasing numbers of warships into battle.
 Rodge and the engineers discover footage showing a creature known as a 'Delver' consuming and destroying the first inhabitants of Detritus - Spensa recognizes it as the eyes that she sees in the Nowhere when using her cytonic powers.

 A cytonic alien named Alanik crash lands on Detritus and cytonically implants her destination into Spensa's mind.
 Spensa learns that Alanik was traveling from her own backwater world to a Superiority space station called Starsight to train as a pilot.
 Using M-Bot's holographic technology, Spensa disguises herself as Alanik and, using Alanik's coordinates, teleports herself, M-Bot, and Doomslug to Starsight.
 Spensa poses as Alanik in order to infiltrate the pilot program and steal a hyperdrive.

 Spensa quickly finds herself caught in a political game between Cuna, a dione government minister, and Winzik, head of the department that is battling Spensa and her people.
 Spensa is put into a training flight consisting of the misfit dione Morriumur, Captain Hesho and his crew of tiny kitsen, the figment Vapor, and a rare Superiority human, Brade.
 The pilots are being trained specifically to fight delvers, which can be drawn into this realm by overuse of cytonics.
 The humans summoned delvers which destroyed numerous planets during a past war, and while these delvers are long since gone, there is suspicion that they may soon reappear.
 Spensa befriends all her flightmates except the stand-offish Brade, and she and the group frequently run training exercises on a fake delver maze (the delver's core).
 Back on Detritus, Jorgen begins manifesting cytonic powers.